kamilburda/batcher/docs/sections/Customization.md

 Merges an already inserted foreground layer (via `Insert foreground`, see above) with the current layer.

 For more information, see `Merge background` above.

-**Export**/**Also export as...**

-Exports a layer to the specified file format.

-For Export Layers, this performs export to another file format.
-This way, you can set up export to multiple file formats at once.

-Options:
-* *Output folder*: Folder to save the output image(s).
-  When this procedure is added, the output folder is set to the folder displayed in the main dialog upon the plug-in startup.
-* *File extension*: File extension of the output image(s).
-* All options specified in [More Export Options](#more-export-options).

-The name of the Export procedure is automatically updated as you modify the file extension.

-For Export Layers, when this procedure is added, the values of the options are copied from the default export options.
-For example, the output folder will be identical to the one currently selected in the main dialog.
-This simplifies setting up export to multiple file formats without the hassle of manually adjusting the export options in all added procedures.

-When exporting each layer separately (the default, which can be changed via the *Perform export* option), the Export procedure usually makes sense to be applied as the last procedure since procedures after Export would have no effect on the current layer being processed.

 **Remove folder structure**